 To get your GMRS Radio system on the air, you'll need some equipment.
 Depending on your needs and budget, your GMRS equipment may include one or more hand-held (walkie talkie), mobile radios or "base stations," antennas, power supplies and adapters.
 Fortunately, GMRS radio equipment is inexpensive and easy to obtain.

 Most of the radios we're recommending are used, and have come out of commercial service where they have been used by police, fire and other first-responders.
 These are rugged, durable radios that are built to last, and are highly configurable.
-They are also simple to operate, with fewer buttons and unnecessary functions.
+They are also simple to operate, with fewer buttons and unnecessary functions that might confuse novice users.

 There are basically five types of radios we use in our Neighborhood Radio Watch program: